The structure and rules governing Iyengar Yoga certification and assessment are provided by RIMYI.

 - RIMYI FAQs: These FAQs provide additional information to read and understand.

 - IYNAUS Assessment Manual: Published by the IYNAUS Assessment Committee, this supplemental manual to the RIMYI Certification and Assessment Guidelines offers advice for teachers, aspiring teachers, and their mentors who are developing the art of teaching Iyengar Yoga.
 Keen students of Iyengar Yoga will find support for their practice by studying the new levels in the RIMYI Guidelines and the syllabi from past certification manuals reprinted here.
 This manual can be found by logging into the membership portal and going to the Member Benefits page.

 Assessments are organized and staffed entirely by volunteers.
 Assessors, the Zoom coordinator, students, and others behind the scenes have volunteered time and effort for the weekend assessment.
 This whole process could not happen without them.

-There will be three assessors serving at the assessment weekend.
-If any candidate is the student of one of the assessors, that assessor is allowed to judge that candidate.
+There will typically be three assessors serving during the assessment weekend.
+If any candidate is a student of one of the assessors, that assessor is allowed to judge that candidate.

 Candidates accepted for assessment will receive an assigned date for their assessment.
 A typical assessment weekend is scheduled from Friday morning through Sunday afternoon.
 Approximately seven weeks prior to the assigned weekend, candidates will receive the written exam.
 They will have four weeks to complete the take-home exam.

 The online assessments will begin Friday morning with a general informational meeting for candidates and assessors followed by a technical check with the Zoom coordinator.
 This is an opportunity for candidates to ask questions about the weekend or the technology.